johnfmcrae/Notes/Command Line/Keyboard Tricks.md

 - `Ctrl+k`: Kill text from the cursor location to the end of line
 - `Ctrl+u`: Kill text from the cursor location to the beginning of the line.
+- `Alt+d`: Kill text from the cursor to the end of the next word.
+- `Alt+del` (on Windows, the `del` is Backspace): Kill text from the cursor to the beginning of the last word.

 ### Yanking